Future Of Theresa May's Brexit Deal, And Brexit Itself, Hinges On Pivotal Vote

 As far as May is concerned, though, these possibilities shouldn't need to arise.
 According to the prime minister, there is just one — and only one — responsible way forward: MPs should vote for her deal, the draft agreement she negotiated with the EU.

 "The consequences of voting against this deal ... are becoming ever clearer.
-With no deal, we would have no implementation period, no security partnership, no guarantee for U.K. citizens overseas, and no certainty for businesses and workers," the prime minister told lawmakers Monday.
+With no deal, we would have no implementation period, no security partnership, no guarantee for U.K. citizens overseas and no certainty for businesses and workers," the prime minister told lawmakers Monday.

 But more likely, she said, the outcome of a "no" vote would mean no Brexit at all — a move that, in her words, would be tantamount to "a subversion of our democracy."